 Compost worms don't seem to have a problem with those maggots which can grow to a length of about 2 inches / 5 cm and become as thick as an average finger of a man.

 They are only about 5mm / 5th of an inch long but in my opinion can become the biggest head ache once one has those maggots in a worm farm.
 They multiply at an incredible speed and can quickly get out of hand.
 House flies are attracted to animal blood and dog poop and any bit of old meat or fish lying somewhere accessible will let them swarm in faster than one can imagine.
 They will place their eggs in the rotting meat and their maggots will feed on it.
 Flies can apparently smell animal blood from a distance of more than 8km / 5 miles.
-So it is vital to make sure they can't gain access to your worm bin if you want to recycle any old meat or fish in it.
+So, it is vital to make sure they can't gain access to your worm bin if you want to recycle any old meat or fish in it.
 Should you find house fly maggots in your worm farm you should remove them immediately and place them in a bucket.

-Than pore boiling water over them.
+Then pour boiling water over them.
 Once they are dead and the water has cooled down you can dig a trench into your worm farm bedding and dump the maggots in it.
 They will become a nice food source for your worms.

 For more worm compost related information!
 Type your question or keywords (for example “earthworm”) into the search box below.